 15. Keep it Funny and Entertaining

-It’s also important to be natural and not try too hard, as this could have the opposite effect.
+It’s also important to be natural and not try too hard, as this can have the opposite effect.
 If one or two jokes are not considered funny, move past this phase and keep the dialogue positive.
-Keep it natural, and make fun observations or comments that are light-hearted to keep the flow of talk fun for everyone.

 A Summary: How to Start a Conversation and Keep it Going